-- 1. That the DCFN obtain an independent legal opinion on a possible court challenge to the "streamlined" environmental assessment process for the Mackenzie Valley pipeline. - 2.
-That the DCFN retain legal counsel to intervene in the court challenge being brought by the Akaitcho in respect of the Dogrib boundary dispute. - 3.
-That the DCFN Leadership refuse to hold any further meetings with the Dogribs on the boundary issue until they have responded to the latest Deh Cho proposal and have shown a willingness to be flexible on this issue. - 4.
-That the DCFN continue to hold observer status only in the Aboriginal Summit and the Inter-Governmental Forum until more progress is made in resource revenue sharing negotiations in the Deh Cho Process. - 5.
-That the DCFN continue to refuse to approve the use of Deh Cho land for new oil / gas exploration or a pipeline until Canada has agreed to an interim resource revenue sharing agreement, and the other terms and conditions set out in the Wrigley Special Assembly resolution.
+- 1. That the DCFN retain legal counsel to begin a court challenge to the "streamlined" environmental assessment process for the Mackenzie Valley pipeline. - 2.
+That the DCFN continue to hold observer status only in the Aboriginal Summit and the Inter-Governmental Forum until more progress is made in resource revenue sharing negotiations in the Deh Cho Process. - 3.
+That the DCFN continue to refuse to approve the use of Deh Cho land for new oil / gas exploration or a pipeline until Canada has agreed to an interim resource reverue sharing agreement, and the other terms and conditions set out in the Wrigley Special Assembly resolution. - 4.
+That the DCFNs establish a small technical working group to negotiate with the oil / gas industry on terms and conditions for new exploration in the Deir Che, including impact benefits.